Last updated: October 4, 2020

-There are two walking tracks that bring you all the way down to the creek and the base of the waterfall.
+There are two walking tracks that bring visitors all the way down to the creek and the base of the waterfall.

-The image further below gives you an idea of these three sections in the colours blue (4 km), red (2 km) and yellow (1.5 km).
+The map below gives you an idea of these three walks in the colours blue (4 km), red (2 km) and yellow (1.5 km).

 Keep in mind that this is a subtropical rainforest area and you’ll have to share it with local residents such as snakes, spiders and leeches, especially when it’s humid.

-1. Top of Minyon Falls to Base (4 km)
+1. Top of Minyon Falls to Base (4km one-way)

-Most people who do the full loop start at the lookout platform right above Minyon Falls.
-The track follows the escarpment for about 1.5 km before it descends rapidly into the rainforest below.
+Most people who do the full loop start at the lookout platform located right above Minyon Falls.

 After crossing the creek, a side track takes you to the base of the waterfall where a beautiful natural swimming hole awaits you.

-This 200m track involves a bit of rock hopping and scrambling which can be somewhat challenging, especially for small children, but certainly do-able.
+This 200m track involves a bit of rock scrambling which can be somewhat challenging, especially for small children, but it’s certainly do-able.
 Keep an eye out for the red markers on the trees and boulders that guide you to the base.

-From here you can follow the track up to Minyon Grass and then back to the Minyon Falls lookout and picnic area to complete the 7.5 km loop.
+From there, you can follow the track up to Minyon Grass and then back to the Minyon Falls lookout and picnic area to complete the 7.5 km loop.

-This relatively easy bushwalk (in red in the below image) is only 2 km (4 km return) and is very similar to the first section but shorter.
+This relatively easy bushwalk (in red in the above image) is only 2 km (4 km return) and is very similar to the first section but shorter.